-Red ginseng is a powerful antispasmodic and recommends itself in other spasmodic and reflex nervous diseases, whooping cough and asthma.
-For many people, ginseng has had beneficial results in the home for general strengthening and appetite, and to relieve eructations from the stomach, neuralgia, rheumatism, gout, irritation of bronchi or lungs from cold, gastroenteric indigestion, weak heart, spinal and nervous affection.
+Red Ginseng is a potent antispasmodic and recommends itself in other spasmodic and reflex nervous diseases, whooping cough and asthma.
+For many people, Ginseng has had beneficial results in the home for general strengthening and appetite, and to relieve eructations from the stomach, neuralgia, rheumatism, gout, irritation of bronchi or lungs from cold, gastroenteric indigestion, weak heart, spinal and nervous affection.

 Helps the body adapt to stress

 Helps fortify and invigorate in times of fatigue